 Using the Delete Key on a Mac & Adding a Forward Delete Button

-Forward Delete in Mac OS X, like the Windows “DEL” Key
+Forward Delete on Mac, like the Windows “DEL” Key, with fn+Delete

 - Hold down the “fn” (function) key then press the “delete” key